-Student Government at Carmel High School is made up of three sections: four class officers for each grade, six senators for each grade, and approximately 425 members in the House of Representatives.
+Student Government at Carmel High School is made up of three sections: four class officers for each grade, six senators for each grade, and over 500 members in the House of Representatives.

 There are elections each spring to be a class officer or senator.
 To become a House member, students have to submit an application in the fall.

 A Student Body President and Speaker of the House are elected each spring from the then junior class to serve the following school year.
 The Student Body President presides over the Senate and provides leadership to the student government as a whole, and the Speaker presides over the House.
 The House Cabinet is selected each spring by application and interview and works with the Speaker of the House to coordinate House activities.

 Ms. Michelle Foutz and Ms. Sarah Wolff are currently the faculty advisors.
 Michelle Foutz is the sponsor of the Senate, and Sarah Wolff is the sponsor of the House.
 The Senate and House Cabinet have special SRTs to enable those students to plan events.
 The 500 members of House meet twice a month during SRT on late start Wednesdays.
 The class officers meet as needed by the class sponsor to plan events.

 The Senate's major responsibilities include organizing Homecoming, two blood drives, a canned food drive, Care-to-Share Christmas gift drive, and Dance Marathon for Riley Hospital.